 In this method, the width of the pulse is varied while the frequency of the pulse train is kept constant.
 In other words, the ON time of a pulse is varied while a total time period T is maintained constant.

 As the figure illustrates, the width of the pulse has been changed from the first pulse train to the next pulse train.
-The ration of the ON time to the total time T is called as the duty cycle.
+The ratio of the ON time to the total time T is called as the duty cycle.
 Duty cycle is always expressed in percentage or as fraction.

 Now that you know what PWM is, lets discuss why we need it and how it can be used to vary the voltage and hence vary the speed of the motor.